quartzdesk/quartzdesk-executor/README.md

 This job supports the following job data map parameters:

-url – the URL to send the HTTP POST requests to. username – an optional HTTP Basic authentication username. password – an optional HTTP Basic authentication password.
+url â€“ the URL to send the HTTP POST requests to. username â€“ an optional HTTP Basic authentication username. password â€“ an optional HTTP Basic authentication password.

 #
 # com.quartzdesk.executor.core.job.SqlQueryExecutorJob